 Hot Oatmeal or Porridge for Breakfast

 Everybody loves the Quaker Oats guy, but recently he seems to have lost his way.
 Sure, he’s still offering quasi-wholesome food for people who eat grains, but individual serving cups?
 Really?
-The basic recipe is oats + water.
+The basic recipe for cooking porridge is oats + water.
 Flavors optional.
 He’s added convenience to a food that’s already pretty darned convenient.
-Recipes to try:

 - Five-Minute Oatmeal in a Jar [Attainable Sustainable]